-Mr. Casini currently serves as the Village of Cuyahoga Heights’ Building Commissioner and has held the job since 2000.
-He is a registered engineer and architect.
-Mr. Casini is also certified as a CBO and plan examiner.
+Norm Casini currently serves as the Building Commissioner for the Village of Cuyahoga Heights and has held the job since 2000.
+He is a registered engineer and architect and is certified as a CBO and plan examiner.

-On March 16, 2015, Ken LaBella began working as Assistant Building Commissioner.
+Ken LaBella began working as Assistant Building Commissioner on March 16, 2015.